Feminism in Italy

-Feminism in Italy originated during the Italian renaissance period, beginning in the late 13th century.
-Italian writers such as Christine de Pizan, Moderata Fonte, Lucrezia Marinella, and others developed the theoretical ideas behind gender equality.
+Feminism in Italy originated during the Italian Renaissance period, beginning in the late 13th century.
+Italian writers such as Moderata Fonte, Lucrezia Marinella, and others developed the theoretical ideas behind gender equality.
 In contrast to feminist movements in France and United Kingdom, early women's rights advocates in Italy emphasized women's education and improvement in social conditions.

 Italian feminism suffered a setback under the fascist government of Benito Mussolini in the first half of the twentieth century, with fascist ideology dictating procreation as a woman's duty.
 In the post-war period, feminist movements surged, with public activism over issues such as divorce and abortion during the 1970s.
 Italian feminism has become more prominent recently, particularly during the administration of former Prime Minister Silvio Berlusconi, with a focus on opposing objectification of women in national television shows and politics.

 History

-Renaissance and Early Modern feminists
+Renaissance and early modern feminists

 Renaissance thinkers regularly challenged conventional thought from the Medieval period and earlier.
 Humanism became the new way of looking at politics, science, the arts, education, and other fields.
 Humanism pushed aside the Medieval Christian concept of a hierarchical social order that placed regular citizens in a subservient position relative to members of the clergy.
 The Renaissance man was the ideal to emulate.